-The city of St. Paul is partnering with the University of Minnesota Department of Forest Resources on a program that aids in increasing local capacity by working together and engaging citizens in community forestry.
+The city of St. Paul is partnering with the University of Minnesota Forest Resources Department on a pilot program that aids in increasing local capacity by working together and engaging citizens in community forestry.
 We do this through educating volunteers in the community.

 Citizen Pruner’s are trained in tree identification, biology, and pruning techniques.
 Tree pruning requires not only an understanding of how to prune but also an understanding of the trees biology to make sure you prevent the spread of certain diseases.
 If you enjoy being outdoors, love trees and your community this is an opportunity you need to check out.